The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/advanced-guide.md

 the enemies will need to be stacked quite close to each other to take advantage of Ricochet's cleave.

 **Tip: distance is calculated from the center of your target's hitbox to the edge of the hitboxes of other enemies**.

-## 7-GCD Wildfire

-Thanks to FFXIV's spaghetti code, there's a tech that uses the game's delayed damage propagation of AoE actions coupled with Machinist's long damage delays on certain actions to land a sneaky 7th GCD under **Wildfire**:

-1. Position yourself so that your desired **Wildfire** target is the furthest enemy (i.e. other enemies are between you and the target).
-2. Use an AoE GCD.
-3. Immediately apply **Wildfire** to your target.

-This tech has been confirmed to work with as few as **two targets (Scattergun)** or **four targets (Chain Saw, Bioblaster)**.
-The higher your ping is, the more targets you'll need in order to delay the GCD damage into the **Wildfire** debuff.

 ## Flamethrower Buff Extension